facebookresearch/mega/README.md

 3. Mega decoder (LM) is implemented in [fairseq/models/mega_lm.py](https://github.com/facebookresearch/mega/blob/main/fairseq/models/mega_lm.py).
 4. Mega encoder-decoder (NMT) is implemented in [fairseq/models/mega.py](https://github.com/facebookresearch/mega/blob/main/fairseq/models/mega.py).

+## Tips
+1. Models are trained with float32, as at the time of development, fft and rfft with fp16 were not supported by pytorch 1.11.0.
+We'll try to use fp16 with the new version of pytorch.
+2. If you'd like to apply Mega to your task/data, besides architecture size, hyperparameters that are worth considering and tuning include learning rate (lr) and weight decay (wd).
+We find that tuning wd is a more effective regularization to Mega (in contrast to tuning dropout rates for Transformers).
+Suggested wd values include `0.01, 0.05, 0.1` (larger models typically need larger wd, please refer to appendix of our paper for hyperparameters we have used).
+For lr scheduler, linear lr decay and cosine lr decay schedules are more effective than the inverse square root decay scheduler for Mega.
 ## License
 mega is under Attribution-NonCommercial 4.0 license.
 The license applies to model checkpoints as well.